4:3 Aspect Ratio Calculator

 - 6400 x 4800 (HUXGA)

-While the most popular screen resolution today is 1920x1080 (16:9), many classic monitor sizes like 1024x768 are still used in specific applications.
+While the most popular screen resolution today is 1920x1080 (16:9), many classic monitor sizes like 1024x768 are still used in specific applications and on some tablets.